Functional hypothalamic amenorrhea: Neurological

 High levels of cortisol caused by FHA is seen not just in peripheral tissues, but also in the cerebrospinal fluid (CSF), where it is unbound and therefore more biologically available.
 FHA accelerates the onset of aging syndromes, such as osteoporosis and vaginal atrophy.
 Because of the high levels of cortisol in the CSF, it is suggested that the chronic stress that causes FHA may alter not just the endocrinological secretory patterns, but also the neurological secretory patterns.
 This altering can impact brain health, and can lead to an increased risk in neurological aging syndromes, such as dementia and Alzheimer's disease (AD).

 The low levels of estrogen seen in FHA may also contribute to the increased neurodegenerative risk.
-Microglia are the main immune cells of the central nervous system (CNS) and protect the brain estrogen is a significant regulator of microglia, and limits the inflammation that occurs when the brain is stressed (e.g. due to bacteria, viruses, hypoxia).
-In FHA, the lack of adequate estrogen levels, combined with the chronic stress that caused FHA, promotes a neuroinflammatory state that can cause impaired neuron formation and neuronal stem cell survival, and promote neurodegenerative diseases.
+Microglia are the main immune cells of the central nervous system (CNS) and protect the brain.
+Estrogen is a significant regulator of microglia, and limits the inflammation that occurs when the brain is stressed (e.g. due to bacteria, viruses, hypoxia).
+In FHA, the lack of adequate estrogen levels, combined with the chronic stress that causes FHA, promotes a neuroinflammatory state that can cause impaired neuron formation and neuronal stem cell survival, and promote neurodegenerative diseases.
 However, more research is needed to find a direct link between FHA and its long term effects on neurological health.